 - Be enrolled full-time (12 units or more*) when accepted into the program

 - Not have completed more than 70 degree applicable units (including all colleges/universities)

-- Complete a free application for Federal Student Aid (FAFSA) or California Dream Act Application and be eligible for the Board of Governors Fee Waiver Program (BOGFW) Income Standards under Method A, B, or C with zero family contribution.
+- Complete a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application and be eligible for the California College Promise Grant (SBOG) Income Standards under Method A, B, or C with zero family contribution.

 - Have an educational need in ONE of the following areas:

-- Meet with the CARE Advisor three times each semester to recieve CARE services
+- Meet with the CARE Advisor three times each semester.

 - Be in compliance with the EOPS student mutual responsibility contract